ystv/web-api/README.md

 Try to keep all "business" logic with in the `/services` and try to keep the imports local to that package, but you'll probably need the `utils` package but we're trying to keep it modular so web-api can theoretically be split up and keeping it seperate would likely make it a lot easier.

-Generate docs by running `go generate` in the root of the repo.
+Generate docs by running `~/go/bin/swag init --pd -o swagger/` in the root of the repo.

 ### Layout